-As Director of the Nurture Science Program at Columbia University Medical Center, Dr. Welch leads a team of world-class researchers who test her Family Nurture Intervention and explore the scientific explanation for the underlying biological phenomenon she termed emotional co-regulation.
+As Founding Director Emeritus of the Nurture Science Program at Columbia University Medical Center, Dr. Welch leads a team of world-class researchers who test her Family Nurture Intervention and explore the scientific explanation for the underlying biological phenomenon she termed emotional co-regulation.
 Emotional co-regulation is the key component of her Calming Cycle Theory, which posits that symptomatic behavior can be eliminated by re-establishing and maintaining co-regulatory processes within the family, initially between the mother and child.

 Dr. Welch attended Columbia University College of Physicians and Surgeons.
 There, she was mentored by two Columbia University pioneers, surgeon Hugh Auchincloss, MD, and Chairman of Neurosurgery and Director of the Neurological Institute J. Lawrence Pool, MD.
 Following her residency at Albert Einstein College of Medicine, Dr. Welch was recruited to the college’s child fellowship program.
 In 1977, after completing a fellowship in Child Psychiatry, she became a Diplomate of the American Board of Psychiatry and Neurology, and was appointed Instructor in Child Psychiatry at Albert Einstein College of Medicine.